-The process to submit a Mitigating Circumstances application has recently changed.
+The process to submit a Mitigating Circumstances application is now online.
 You are now required to complete an online form.
 You can access the application form via this link

 If an unexpected situation occurs, which affects your ability to undertake an exam or a written or practical assignment, you have the opportunity to inform the University that this affected your capacity to complete the exam.